hopsoft/universalid/README.md

 It leverages [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.
 When combined, these libraries are up to 30% faster and within 2-5% compression rates compared to Protobuf. <a title="Source" href="https://g.co/bard/share/e5bdb17aee91">↗</a>

+> [!TIP]
+> All the code examples below can be tested on your local machine.
+Just clone the repo and run `bin/console` to begin exploring.
+> Don't forget to execute `bundle` first to ensure all dependencies are up to date. **Happy coding!**

 <!-- Tocer[start]: Auto-generated, don't remove. -->

 ## Table of Contents